goodpaul6/boutique/README.md

 - [ ] Separate server from database so that the latter can be embedded in-process
 - [ ] Gracefully handle non-graceful disconnects from the client
 - [ ] Create a new exception type SocketError
 - [ ] Create a "smart" client which allows for higher performance through eventual consistency by having updates to recently accessed keys be streamed back from the server.
 This should be transparent to users, they just allow eventual consistency.
 - [ ] Smart client which streams updates back to the server in a separate thread so there's no write overhead
 - [ ] Switch to using epoll instead of select on Linux
+- [ ] Use std:: prefix everywhere for cstdint types